KopfdesDaemons/blog-layouts/readme.md

 # Wordpress theme

-Clean Space is a modern theme for blogs.
+Lime Blog is a modern theme for blogs.
 The primary color is customizable.
 It has a tidy, wide layout with a sidebar, which is right at the edge and doesn't get in the way.
 The author page is particularly extensive.
 There is a landing page with a widget area.